 We are a team of engineers dedicated to working with our business experts, external partners and customers to identify problems, find solutions and trial them through our innovation projects.
-We have delivered more than 120 projects over the previous and current price control periods and spent over £80m on innovation so far.

 Our commitments

 We recognise that as a Distribution Network Operator we have a very important role to play in the decarbonisation of the energy system.
 Therefore, through our innovation work we commit to overcome the barriers to the energy transition.